morabah/posalpro-app/docs/CORE_REQUIREMENTS.md

 - [ ] New API routes use `createRoute`
 - [ ] Zod schemas validated in wrapper, not route body
 - [ ] Idempotency honored for mutating endpoints
+- [ ] Entitlements declared for premium/tenant features when applicable

 ### API Response Envelope